meyer-lab/gc-cytokines/Manuscript/Text/01_Introduction.md

 - A dynamical model of the γ-chain cytokines accurately models responses to IL-2, IL-15, IL-4, and IL-7.
 - Receptor trafficking is necessary for capturing ligand response.
-- Tensor factorization maps responses across cell populations, receptors, cytokines, and dynamics.
+- Tensor factorization maps responses across cell populations, receptors, cytokines, and dynamics to visualize cytokine specificity.
 - An activation model coupled with tensor factorization creates design specifications for engineering cell-specific responses.

 # Introduction